 - Manulife did not go through with implementing the new computer system; and

 - The employee retracted her notice immediately upon learning that Manulife was not implementing the new computer system.

 This case reinforces the importance of utilizing a contextual approach that examines all the relevant factors when determining the validity of a resignation; a surface-level approach may not prove adequate.
 In such cases, an employee may have an opportunity to retract their resignation.

 What If I Try to Retract a Clear Resignation?

 In cases where the resignation is found to be valid, there is a period of time where it can be withdrawn by the employee.
 Generally, the law recognizes that the window of time to retract a resignation ends when the employer expressly accepts the resignation, or the employer relies on the resignation to its detriment.
 For instance, if the employer had begun to invest time and resources in actively looking for a replacement employee.
 The window to retract the resignation ends upon the employer doing one of the two actions.

 If an employer has not expressly accepted the resignation, an employee can generally withdraw it up until the employer chooses to acknowledge and accept the resignation.
 E.g. an email or letter saying that the employer ‘accepts the resignation’.

 (2) Detrimental Reliance

-This situation is only relevant if the employer has not accepted the resignation, but rather they choose to move forward and act upon the resignation.
+This situation is only relevant if the employer has not directly responded to the resignation, but rather they choose to move forward and act upon the resignation.
 Essentially, if the employer would suffer from the employee withdrawing their resignation because they have begun to act on it and/or incurred any financial expenses from it, the resigning employee is unable to withdraw.

 - Request that resignations be submitted in writing;